davish/davi.sh/src/pages/blog/2022/12/check-grammar-with-python.md

 One of my pet peeves about my natural writing style is how I lean into complex sentences divided by commas.
 Left unchecked, my prose starts looking like it might be ChatGPT's attempt at writing a blog post in the style of s-expressions.
 I thought it would be neat to try and write some code to help me proofread for this specific issue and improve my posts.

+So much of my Python experience is from writing apps with Django that I forgot how quick and easy it is to whip up a small script that does some text processing with nothing but the standard library.
+As much as I appreciate static types and exhaustiveness checking in larger programs, being able to ignore edge cases that I know don't appear in the specific input I'm concerned with is a relief for scripts like this.

 <!--more-->

-The first script I'm writing looks for sequences of multiple sentences that have too many commas in them.
+The [first script I wrote](https://github.com/davish/prose-nits/blob/main/sequential_runons.py) looks for sequences of multiple sentences that have too many commas in them.
 If there are more than three commas in two adjacent sentences, I need to reword something.
 Here's its output on one of my first blogposts, [_Switching to Emacs_](https://davi.sh/blog/2020/03/switching-to-emacs/):

 ```
 ***